Lorenzo Neal: Cincinnati Bengals

 In 2002, Neal helped Dillon rush for 1,311 yards.
-He also recorded a one-yard touchdown reception, against his former team, the Tennessee Titans on October 27.
-He also was selected to his first Pro Bowl.
+He also recorded a one-yard touchdown reception against his former team, the Tennessee Titans, on October 27.
+He was selected to his first Pro Bowl.

 San Diego Chargers

-On March 3, 2003, Neal signed with the San Diego Chargers and began the longest stint of his career, with one team, five seasons.
-During his first season blocking for LaDainian Tomlinson, he helped him rush for 1,645 yards and the team to rush for a total of 2,146 yards.
-Tomlinson became Neal's fifth 1,000 yard rusher he blocked for.
-He scored his first touchdown of the season on a three-yard run on the road against the Oakland Raiders on September 28.
-He also carried the ball three times for seven yards in short yardage situations against the Baltimore Ravens on September 21, all three of which resulted in first downs.
+On March 3, 2003, Neal signed with the San Diego Chargers and began the longest stint with one team of his career, five seasons.
+During his first season blocking for LaDainian Tomlinson, he helped Tomlinson rush for 1,645 yards and the team to rush for a total of 2,146 yards.
+Tomlinson became the fifth 1,000-yard rusher that Neal blocked for.
+Neal scored his first touchdown of the season on a three-yard run on the road against the Oakland Raiders on September 28.
+He also carried the ball three times for seven yards in short-yardage situations against the Baltimore Ravens on September 21, all three of which resulted in first downs.
 He recorded a season-high seven carries for 22 yards on the road against the Cleveland Browns on October 19.
-For the season, he was named to USA Today's All-Joe team, as well as a Pro Bowl First-alternate.
+For the season, he was named to USA Today's All-Joe team, as well as a Pro Bowl first-alternate.